Space law in the UK – Does it apply to you?

 Liability controls under the Space Industry Act 2018 (GBR) are broadly consistent with international law, and are therefore reflective of the system adopted in the Australian Space (Launches and Returns) Act 2018 (AUS).

-Strict liability is imposed on licensees of spaceflight activities that cause damage to life or property within British territory.
-A general entitlement to seek legal recourse for damage caused by spaceflight activities is conferred on the ‘uninvolved [British] public’.
-This strict liability rule means that claimants are not required to bring evidence demonstrating the licensee was at fault for the damage suffered.
+Strict liability is imposed on space activity licensees that cause damage to life or property within British territory.
+Any person subject to such harm is entitled to seek legal relief by way of damages (see section 34(2) in particular).
+This strict liability rule means that claimants are not required to bring evidence demonstrating a licensee was at fault for the damage suffered.
 A licensee will be presumed to be at fault, unless it can present material sufficient to absolve itself or reduce its liability.

 Licensees are expected to indemnify the British Government against any claim made in connection to its spaceflight activities that have resulted in damage to life or property.